 Here are some things you need to avoid doing before you set off.
 One of the best ways to ensure your RV stays in good condition is to do a walk around before you leave.

 This may seem crazy, but it happens.
 Awnings are not rigid structures and cannot slide through tree branches or walls and remain intact.

 Leaving the Steps Out

 One time my father irritated a lot of construction workers on the Kansas City turnpike by leaving the steps out on the motorhome.
 Must have knocked down 50 cones.

 Leaving the Antenna Up

 This is much more common than you might think, and let’s face it, the antenna or your dish is not easy to spot from the ground.
 Make a physical note and tape it onto your steering wheel reminding you to bring in the antenna.
 It seems silly, but it won’t be when you see the cost of replacing an antenna or a satellite dish.

 Water, electrical, even the black water hose all need to be disconnected.
 Pay mind to all of them.
 Remember, errors are costly and we are confident that you’d rather spend your money on camping than on repairs.
-With this you should do a first check before you think about moving and a double check on your final walk-around.
+With this, you should do the first check before you think about moving and a double check on your final walk-around.